Florida moves to expand ‘Don’t Say Gay’ law in coming legislative session

 TAMPA, Fla.
-(WFLA) — Florida lawmakers introduced legislation to prohibit someone describing themselves or others with pronouns besides the ones they were born with, at least in the context of the Florida education system.
+(WFLA) — Florida lawmakers introduced legislation to prohibit someone from describing themselves or others with pronouns besides those corresponding to the sex they were assigned at birth while at public schools.

 The legislation, House Bill 1223, is aimed at requiring “specified policies relating to person’s sex at public K-12 educational institutions.”
 The bill summary says it “prohibits specified actions relating to use of certain titles and pronouns; and revises requirements for instruction on sexual orientation and gender identity in public schools.”